 Baby swim lessons have always felt to me like something you did so YOU could have something to do.
 Not so much that the baby would learn anything but that you could spend time together and say you were teaching your baby to swim.
 I had done them with my oldest two at different ages and locations and never felt the need to even attempt it with my youngest two.
-Once you have four, the time and money for frivolous classes goes right out the door.
+Once you have four, the time and money for frivolous classes go right out the door.

-After a session at Foss Swim School, watching my now four-year old progress and do so much on her own, I was convinced that maybe at two-years old it would be worth trying something with my youngest.
+After a session at Foss Swim School, watching my now four-year-old progress and do so much on her own, I was convinced that maybe at two years old, it would be worth trying something with my youngest.
 If for nothing else for water safety and acclimation.
-At this time he still mostly loves baths and playing in the water and it would be awesome if we could keep that going and not have to deal with the “afraid-of-getting-his-face-wet” scenario,
+At this time, he still mostly loves baths and playing in the water, and it would be awesome if we could keep that going and not have to deal with the “afraid-of-getting-his-face-wet” scenario,

-Aside from the safety feature it is also helping him continue to love being in the water.
+Aside from the safety feature, it is also helping him continue to love being in the water.
 Bath times are a joy as he “swims” in the tub practicing his kicks and monkey cheeks.
-For the first time in years I am excited about hitting the pool this summer with all the kids instead of being fearful and stressed.
+For the first time in years, I am excited about hitting the pool this summer with all the kids instead of being fearful and stressed.
 That peace of mind is worth every penny we have spent on swim lessons.

 Disclosure: Foss is providing us with swim lessons in order to facilitate this review.
 No further compensation has been received and all thoughts and opinions are my own.